Evidence Level

 3

-Prophylactic NAC for HSCT — Large RCT
+Prophylactic NAC for HSCT — Large Clinical Trial

 1,006 haploidentical HSCT patients.

 NAC significantly improved neutrophil engraftment (median 13 vs 15 days, p<0.01) and platelet engraftment.
 Reduced transplant-related complications.
-LARGE rigorous trial — important supportive care evidence in this complex hematology context.
+Large rigorous trial — important supportive care evidence in this complex hematology context.

 4

-NAC for Stable COPD/Chronic Bronchitis — RCT
+NAC for Stable COPD/Chronic Bronchitis — Clinical Trial

-RCT (Zhang et al. 2022) of NAC (1,200 mg/day) in 120 patients with stable COPD.
+Clinical trial of NAC (1,200 mg/day) in 120 patients with stable COPD.
 Outcomes: lung function, exacerbations, sputum.

 120 stable COPD patients.